menu

 Occupations and Workforce

-The armed forces are a huge part of the life in Mountain Home Air Force Base, employing 30.12% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Public Service industries employ 24.94% and 20.38% of the civilian workforce, respectively.
+30.12% of the workforce is employed in the armed forces, making the military a huge focus of life in Mountain Home Air Force Base.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Healthcare and Public Service industries respectively employ 24.94% and 20.38% of the civilian workforce.

 Also of interest is that Mountain Home Air Force Base has more people living here who work in computers and math than 95% of the places in the US.